FAQs

 Both TCP and UDP are supported.

-** When using Telepresence to ingest or intercept a container, are the Kubernetes cluster environment variables proxied on my local machine?**
+When using Telepresence to run a cluster service locally, are the Kubernetes cluster environment variables proxied on my local machine?

 Yes, you can either set the container's environment variables on your machine or write the variables to a file to use with Docker or another build process.
-You can also directly pass the environments to an intercept handler that is run by the ingest or intercept.
+You can also directly pass the environments to a handler that runs locally.
 Please see the environment variable reference doc for more information.

-** When using Telepresence to ingest or intercept a container, can the associated container volume mounts also be mounted by my local machine?**
+When using Telepresence to run a cluster service locally, can the associated container volume mounts also be mounted by my local machine?

-Yes, please see the volume mounts reference doc for more information.
+Yes, and when running Docker, they can be used as docker volumes.
+Please see the volume mounts reference doc for more information.

 When connected to a Kubernetes cluster via Telepresence, can I access cluster-based services via their DNS name?

-You can connect to databases or middleware running in the cluster, such as MySQL, PostgreSQL and RabbitMQ, via their service name.
+In essence, Telepresence makes the DNS of the connected namespace available locally.
+This means that you can connect to all databases or middleware running in the cluster, such as MySQL, PostgreSQL and RabbitMQ, via their service name.

 When connected to a Kubernetes cluster via Telepresence, can I access cloud-based services and data stores via their DNS name?